Are you looking for a quick guide for putting out your charcoal grill?

 How To Put Out A Charcoal Grill?

-Your charcoal grill can be put out simply by extinguishing all of the coals, disposing of the ash, and then cleaning your grill.
+Your charcoal grill can be put out simply by extinguishing all of the coals, safely disposing of the ash, and then cleaning your grill to prevent any additional fire.

 What You Need to Know About Charcoal Grills?